TheRealNin/ns2-rebirth/rebirth.md

 * Scans and building blueprints are coloured orange if they are the enemy's.
 * Scanned players are tracked with a circle that stays on and doesn't flicker (NS2+ cheat has been disabled)
 * Marines can always see power node status.
 This can reveal your enemy's starting location (or race)
+* Sentries no longer require a sentry battery.
+Batteries can no longer be constructed.

 ## Extra Mods
 ### Healing field